Burak Akçapar: Diplomatic career

 "Burak Akcapar's Turkey's New European Era is must-reading for anyone interested in Turkey and Europe.
 Akcapar's is the fresh and powerful voice of a younger generation of strategic thinkers in a country whose importance is destined to grow in the years ahead.
 His views on Turkey's quest to join the European Union highlight how much is at stake and how much better we need to understand these critical issues."—Ronald D. Asmus, Director, Transatlantic Center of the German Marshall Fund of the United States.

 "Why does Turkey insist on EU membership?
 And why should the EU be interested in making Turkey a member?
 Skeptics would say that Turkey and the EU should each go its own way.
 Akçapar, a foreign policy practitioner, asserts that this is neither easy or possible.
 Turkey, the European Union, and the United States are tied to each other in important ways, as this seasoned diplomat explains with aptitude and clarity.
 A must-read for anyone who is for or against Turkey's EU membership."—Soner Cagaptay, Washington Institute for Near East Policy.

-Scholarship

-Burak Akcapar received his Doctor of the Science of Law degree (magna cum laude) at Universitaet Hamburg under the guidance of Rittstieg, Bull and Mutz.
-He has written on a diversity of fields and academic disciplines including history, international law, European Union studies, disarmament and international security, IR theory as well as Turkish and Indian studies.